Skip to content

 chat_id = "-1001234567890"

-chat_idstringyesChat ID.
-Stored as a string so negative IDs (group chats) round-trip cleanly.
+chat_idyesChat ID.
+Stored as a string so negative IDs (groups) round-trip cleanly.

 Open Telegram and message @BotFather: